fluidware/fluidsurveys-docs/chapters/Editor/questionoptions.rst

 	*Figure 9.1* Columns for a Text Response Grid in the Editor

 By default, a text area has 20 columns.
 The value can be altered at any time.
 Changing the column value will increase the text areas width.
-Whenever making alterations to the text area, even putting a value of 75 may bleed off the Editor page, always be saving and [Preview] the survey in order to assure maximum
+Whenever making alterations to the text area, even putting a value of 75 may bleed off the Editor page, always be saving and [Preview] the survey in order to assure a maximum success rate

 However, columns can also be associated with the Choices of a Grid, eg., Multiple Choice Grid, Checkbox Grid, 3D Matrix question type.